top of page

 5.1 Recording by Clients

 You are welcome to make written notes during sessions.
 However, Bronwyn does not consent to any audio or video recording of sessions by clients, whether covert or otherwise.
-Recordings made without consent may constitute a breach of UK data protection law and could result in immediate termination of the therapeutic relationship.
+Recordings made without consent may constitute a breach of UK data protection law and could result in immediate termination of the therapeutic or professional relationship.
 Where an unauthorised recording has been shared beyond the session, Become Your Change Ltd reserves the right to take appropriate legal action.

 6. Data Storage and Third-Party Processors

-6.1 Clinical Records
+6.1 Clinical and Professional Records

 6.2 Administrative and Booking Systems

 Practice administration is managed across two platforms.
 Google Workspace is used for email communication, calendar management, and appointment scheduling.
 Google Calendar and Google Meet both operate to EU and UK GDPR standards.
-WriteUP is also used for clinic scheduling and booking management alongside its clinical records function, ensuring administrative and clinical records are held within a single compliant system.
+WriteUpp is also used for clinic scheduling and booking management alongside its records function, ensuring administrative and clinical records are held within a single compliant system.

 7. Data Retention